Hydroponic Farming FAQ:

 Hydroponic farming FAQ # 30: What are the common diseases that infect hydroponic plants and how do you control them?

 Commonly found hydroponic or indoor plant diseases are powdery mildew, downy mildew, gray mold, root rot, iron deficiency, etc. preventing the diseases is highly important rather than curing them.
 Some preventive measures are to wear clean clothes, immediate clean of spills and runoff, sanitizing the plant surrounding.
 The disease can also be controlled by maintaining the proper pH of the soil.

 Hydroponic farming FAQ # 31: What chemicals are used in hydroponics?

-Commercial hydroponic farms use the nutrient solution mixtures readily available in the market, but for small farms if someone want to know what chemicals can be used then the list is here; calcium nitrate, magnesium sulphate heptahydrate, potassium nitrate, copper sulphate pentahydrate, potassium monobasic phosphate, manganese sulphate monohydrate, zinc sulphate dehydrate, sodium molybdate, boric acid, iron ETDA etc.
+Commercial hydroponic farms use the nutrient solution mixtures readily available in the market, but for small farms, if someone wants to know what chemicals can be used then the list is here; calcium nitrate, magnesium sulfate heptahydrate, potassium nitrate, copper sulfate pentahydrate, potassium monobasic phosphate, manganese sulfate monohydrate, zinc sulfate dehydrate, sodium molybdate, boric acid, iron ETDA, etc.

 Hydroponic farming FAQ # 32: Can you grow organic hydroponics?

 Organic systems have a definition and need to satisfy the guidelines laid by the national organic programs, only then produce from the farm would be declared organic.
 The hydroponic and organic systems can be overlapped if the microbial activity within the growing medium can be physically separated from the plant root environment and the nutrients developed from the activity can be delivered to the plants in the form of solution.
 Such systems have probably been developed in some countries, but need to be certified before being termed as organic.